ajs/poefixer/README.md

                        recording our most up-to-date understanding
                        of the trading value of each currency.

+You can also peruse the sample queries in `poefixer/extra`.

 That being said, you can accomplish quite a bit, just by regularly updating your pull to the most recent `next_id` and re-running.
 If you just wish to analyze the market, this is more than sufficient, and will quickly give